| Who are the people of Peru? What influences

 Temples and pyramids began to be constructed of carved stone.
 These

+special buildings were used for the worship of their gods.
 The Inca Empire was established by the year 1200 CE.
 This rich culture

 unified the people of the coast with the fertile lowlands.
 Cuzco, as